Regan-Koopmans/json.h/README.md

 # json.h

-This is a single-header library with no dependencies for interacting with JSON from C/C++.
+This is a single-header zero-dependency JSON library for C/C++ and Lua.